 The learning management system is the best method for reducing the costs of content development.
 Why?

 An LMS provides an easy route to manage content and has in-built content authoring tools to create content.
 You can not only improve the accessibility of the training content through LMS but also enhance the way your employees interact with the training material.

 Further, an LMS is a perfect platform to organize every training content of the organization in one place.
 Your employees can easily discover it without much hassle.
 Additionally, managing the content through LMS is easier because you can update old content and make it more relevant to your audience.
 All this reduces the cost of training content management.

 Ineffective Content is even more expensive than No Content

 Don’t cut costs for the sake of it.
 Remember when you create training content & ask your employees to view it, you are committing expensive employee time.
-So whether you are creating engaging custom-built content, using high tech like AR/VR or curating or creating in house, never compromise on effectiveness.
+So whether you are creating engaging custom-built content, using high techs like AR/VR, or curating or creating in-house, never compromise on effectiveness.

 One of the most important things in all these methods is to always aim for user engagement or employee engagement.
 If you are focused on engagement, you can easily utilize the above tips to create effective and quality content.
 Most importantly at the end of the day, ask yourself the most important question.
 Are you making Learning happen?
 If not, introspect, improve & repeat!